 In other words, across the world, the income part of the fixed-income equation is rapidly disappearing.
 Weird, right?

 Despite this, U.S. equities are still giving investors income.
-That is, the S&P 500‘s dividend yield presently hovers around 2% — significantly above all-time low levels (roughly 1% in 2000) and also on the upper end of where the S&P 500 dividend yield has hovered over the past 20 years.
+That is, the S&P 500‘s dividend yield presently hovers just below 2% — significantly above all-time low levels (roughly 1% in 2000) and also on the upper end of where the S&P 500 dividend yield has hovered over the past 20 years.

 Big picture, then, while the fixed income market is suffering from disappearing income, some stocks are still paying good income.